MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5065-scenario-include.md

-Print labels with names and addresses of contacts for your segments.
+Print labels with the names and addresses of contacts for your segments.